i-MSCP/plugins/incubator/PhpSwitcher/README.md

 This plugin allow to setup many PHP versions, which can be used by your customers.
 This plugin do not compile, nor install any PHP version itself.
 Those steps must be done by the administrator (see below).

-**Note:** At this moment, this plugin only support the i-MSCP Fcgid httpd server implementation but in near future, all implementations will be supported.
+**Note:** At this moment, this plugin only support the i-MSCP Fcgid httpd server implementation but in near future, the PHP5-FPM implementations will be also supported.

 ### INSTALLATION